 The process of an environmental audit starts with an organization’s Environmental Management Representative (EMR) scheduling audits at an appropriate risk-based frequency.
 Environmental managers can determine how frequently the audit should be performed through consultation with relevant Government Agencies and/or a review of specific project requirements.

 When scheduling the audit, EMRs should coordinate the timing to minimize disruptions to project operations.
 They also need to record the audit in each Environmental Management Plan (EMP) using the appropriate template from their Environmental Management Systems (EMS) manual.

 Step 2: Plan the Audit

-To plan the audit, the EMR needs to establish and document the Area/Contractor to be audited, the reason and scope of the audit, and the contact names for the Area/Contractor.
+The next step in the environmental audit is for the EMR to establish and document the Area/Contractor to be audited, the reason and scope of the audit, and the contact names for the Area/Contractor.

-The EMR must also appoint and notify a qualified Lead Auditor or audit members, if required.
-If warranted, the EMR can appoint his or herself as the Lead Auditor.
+The EMR must also appoint and notify a qualified Lead Auditor or audit members if required.
+If warranted, the EMR can appoint themselves as the Lead Auditor.